diffix/reference/docs/glossary.md

 An entity might be a human being (such as a patient or customer), but it could equally well be some abstract thing like a circuit, computer, or cell phone.

 An entity might have multiple AIDs associated with it.
-For example we have might have the AIDs `customer_no`, `ssn` and `email` all associated with the a customer entity.
+For example, we have might have the AIDs `customer_no`, `ssn` and `email` all associated with the same customer entity.

 ## i-row - intermediate row